Welcome to the new KidsHealth website! See what is new.

 • poor weight gain

-• jaundice in newborn babies which continues for more than 2 weeks
+• jaundice in newborn pēpi that continues for more than 2 weeks

-Signs of more serious infection in young pēpi and tamariki
+Signs of more serious infection in babies and children

 Sometimes a simple UTI can become more serious in young pēpi or tamariki when the infection spreads to involve the kidneys, or spreads into the blood stream.